RLOpenCatalyst/catdocs/Catalyst/source/configmanagement.rst

 Configure Docker
 ^^^^^^^^^^^^^^^^

+Docker is all about making it easier to create, deploy, and run applications by using containers.
+Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.

 You can configure the Docker setup with RLCatalyst.
 To configure the Docker setup follow the steps below:

  * From the main menu click on Settings